FelixOnline/v2/content/articles/2011-3-10-afghanistans-magnificent-heirlooms.md

 subtitle: >
   This is the bling of three of Afghanistan’s ancient nomad rulers
 date: "2011-03-10 20:13:30 +0000"

 # Attributes from Felix Online V1
 id: "1065"
 old_path: /arts/1065/afghanistans-magnificent-heirlooms
 aliases:
  - /arts/1065/afghanistans-magnificent-heirlooms
+imported: true
+comments:
+ - It was a little of both The arsitt has heard some of the album but made the art particularly because of the title Her and I are close friends and we read each others mind  I am glad you liked it

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true